 -

 Identify the circular dependency: Look for formulas that reference other cells that, in turn, reference the original cell.
 You can use the “Error” tab in the formula bar to identify the cells involved in the circular dependency.
-(See Also: How To Make A Scoreboard In Google Sheets)
+(See Also: How To Copy And Paste On Google Sheets)

 -